jessepav/lacygoill-wiki-backup/git/git.md

         (use -f to force removal)

     $ git rm -f abc
-    'abc' is removed from the working tree and from the index~
+    'abc' is removed from the working tree and from the index˜

 ##
 ## I've created a global gitignore file.
 From which directory of the project is it applied?